Xilinx/graphanalytics/docs/src/fuzzymatch/overview.rst

    :alt: Fuzzy Match Similarity Formula
    :width: 400

-Two strings are considered as a match if the similarity score is graeter than a user programmable threshold.
+Two strings are considered as a match if the similarity score is greater than a user programmable threshold.